-Vessel Gro up Supervisor Potential Designates Field or Plant Personnel, C Field or Plant Personnel, Contract SME Reports to Response Branch Director Response Branch Director Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L .og, Role Responsibilities water activity to contain reduce the environment ntal impact.
-They may Ensuring the safe conduct all on water activity. have to coordinate this geographical area inco points. activity over a wide rporating multiple control Implementing strategies and tactics for the defined control points.
-The Vessel Group Supervisor implements the defined strategies provided by the Asset Specific Plan, Control Point Data Sheet and any Coordinating all Vessel Group activity.
-Branch Director. eveloped by the Response contain a large number of Providing regular updates to the Response Branch Director on the progress of Vessel Group activities.
-Group structure and m nagement of the Vessel Managing the Vessel Group structure and ensuring an effective span of control is maintained throughout the response.
+5.5.12 VESSEI UIC up Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Response Branch Director Forms / Tools 201 Incident Briefing Forn n, Incident Action Plan, 214a Individual Activity L .og, Public Information Scripts Role Responsibilities water activity to conta reduce the environment ntal impact.
+They may Ensuring the safe conduct all on water activity. have to coordinate this geographical area inco points. s activity over a wide rporating multiple control Implementing strategies and tactics for the defined control points.
+The Vessel Group Supervisor implements the defined strategies provided by the Asset Specific Plan, Control Point Data Sheet and any additional strategies developed by the Response Branch Director.
+Coordinating all Vessel Group activity.
+Providing regular updates to the Response Branch Director on the progress of Vessel contain a large number of Group activities. resources that operate over a dispersed area.
+Consequently, the management of the Vessel Group structure and maintaining an efficient span of control, is a key element in successfully delivering the role.
+Managing the Vessel Group structure and ensuring an effective span of control is maintained throughout the response.
 The Vessel Group Supervisor ensures that proper decontamination procedures are followed.
 Ensuring proper decontamination procedures are followed.
-See complete Role Guide for further details.
-Digital version is available at The Pipeline .
+Digital vers • uide for further details. line .
+Hard copies are available in the ICP.
+L ent Group Supervisor Containment C Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Response Branch Director Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L -og, Role Responsibilities and implements all lan Ensuring the safe conduct all Containment Group activity. activities.
+In the event waterway the Contain will coordinate and sup ment Group Supervisor Implementing strategies and tactics for the site(s). anchors and booms at control points.
+This will require coordination with the Vessel Group Supervisor.
+The Containment Group Supervisor implements the defined strategies provided by the Asset Specific Plan, Control Point Data Sheet and any additional strategies developed by the Response Branch Director.
+Coordinating all Containment Group activity.
+Providing regular updates to the Response Branch Director on the progress of Containment Group activities.
+Managing the Containment Group Structure and ensuring an effective span of control is The Containment Grou number of resources th maintained throughout the response. dispersed area.
+Consequently, the management of the Containment Group structure and maintaining an efficient span of control, is as key element in successfully delivering the role.
+Ensuring proper decontamination procedures are followed and contaminated equipment is delivered to decontamination crews before leaving the site Digital vers - uide for further details. line .
 Hard copies are available in the ICP.